quickgrid/text-to-image-diffusion/README.md

 # text-to-image-diffusion
 Experimental (working!) custom implementation of conditional and unconditional diffusion for testing new methods.
 Based on [this repo](https://github.com/quickgrid/pytorch-diffusion).

-Tested only on 2000 image celebahq dataset for small amount of time.
-Not sure if actually working.
+`ddpm.py` tested only on 2000 image celebahq dataset for small amount of time and somewhat works.

 ### Recommended
 - `accumulation_iters` * `batch_size` atleast 16.